RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 - The extension state with the id "pn-any-to-erc20-proxy" exists
 - The signer is the `payee`
-- The extension property `feesTo` is undefined
+- The extension property `feeAddress` is undefined
 - The extension property `feeAmount` is undefined or represents an integer greater or equal than zero

 ##### Warnings